Anomalous Kerr Effect in SrRuO$_3$ Thin Films

-We have carried out similar measurements on films of varying thicknesses, finding a nonzero $\theta_{K,T}$ for thicknesses in the range $\sim 70$-$120$\,nm; see SM \cite{suppmat} for additional data.
-The fact that $\theta_{K,T}$ vanishes in the $88$\,nm film for $\lambda \gtrsim 800$\,nm, but is nonzero at $\lambda\!=\!
-594$\,nm and $633$\,nm, signals its strong frequency dependence.
-We find no sign of $\theta_{K,T}$ in very thick films, where skyrmions are expected to be absent.
+Similar measurements on films of varying thicknesses yield a nonzero $\theta_{K,A}$ for thicknesses in the range $\sim 70$-$120$\,nm; see SM \cite{suppmat} for additional data.
 In some thinner films ($\sim\!
-30$\,nm), bumps were clearly present in $R_{xy}$, signalling a THE, but such an additional contribution was absent in our MOKE data for the available wavelengths.
-The most likely explanation for this is that $\theta_{K,T}$ for thinner films becomes much smaller for the wavelengths used in our measurements.
+30$\,nm), we observe anomalies in $R_{xy}$, but not in any of our MOKE measurements.
+However, in these cases we also do not observe any zero crossings of $\theta_{K,U}$ at non-zero magnetization for the measured $\lambda$, as for the long wavelength data in the $88$\,nm film.
+(It is possible that the anomalies may appear at $\lambda$ outside the range accessed in our study.)